NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 Then, we'll call color_graph recursively to color the remaining nodes in the graph (4).

 The list of colors is integers 1 through k.
-Some of chosen_node's neighbors may not have a color, either because we spilled them or because we prune dthem before chosen_node.
+Some of chosen_node's neighbors may not have a color, either because we spilled them or because we pruned them before chosen_node.
 If any color left, we'll assign one of them to chosen_node (5).

-There is a general goal in mind: assigning pseudoregisters to caller-saved rather than callee-saved hard registers as we'ld like to use as few callee-saved registers as possible.
+There is a general goal in mind: assigning pseudoregisters to caller-saved rather than callee-saved hard registers as we'd like to use as few callee-saved registers as possible.

 When chosen_node represents a callee-saved hard register, we’ll assign it the available color with the highest number.
 Otherwise, we assign it the lowest-numbered available color.
 Using this strategy, the coloring algorithm will tend to assign higher-numbered colors to callee-saved registers and lower-numbered colors to caller-saved registers and pseudoregisters.
-A pseu- doregister will end up with a higher-numbered color only when there are no lower-numbered colors available (for example, because it conflicts with every caller-saved register).
+A pseudoregister will end up with a higher-numbered color only when there are no lower-numbered colors available (for example, because it conflicts with every caller-saved register).

 If there are no colors left in the list, we'll have to spill chosen_node.
 So we don't update its pruned attribute, put into or retrieve it from the stack.